 Substance abuse can have serious effects on a number of divorce factors, including the divorce filing strategy.

 Substance abuse affects many people in the United States.
-Substance abuse essentially refers to an addiction to substances such as alcohol, and illegal as well as prescription drugs.
-Substance abuse and addiction can wreak havoc in a happy family, often taking a happy marital relationship to the doors of divorce.
+Substance abuse essentially refers to an addiction to substances such as alcohol and illegal and prescription drugs.
+Substance abuse and addiction can wreak havoc in a happy family, often taking a happy marital relationship to the point of divorce.

 Filing for Divorce on Grounds of Substance Abuse